Bi-invariant types, reliably invariant types, and the comb tree property: Local Character

 \subsection{NATP implies generic stationary local character}

-Simplicity, NTP$_2$, and NSOP$_2$ all have characterizations in terms of some kind of local character (which we will state in sub-optimal forms for the sake of exposition): \begin{itemize} \item $T$ is simple if and only if it satisfies \emph{local character}: There is a $\kappa$ such that for every global type $p(x)$, there is an $M$ with $|M|\leq \kappa$ such that $p(x)$ does not divide over $M$. \item $T$ is NTP$_2$ if and only if it satisfies \emph{generic local character}: There is a $\kappa$ such that for every global type $p(x)$ and every $M$ with $|M| \leq \kappa$, there is an $N \succeq M$ with $|N| \leq \kappa$ such that for any $d$, if $d \indi_M N$, then $p \res Nd$ does not divide over $N$ \cite{Chernikov2014}. \item $T$ is NSOP$_1$ if and only if it satisfies \emph{stationary local character}: There is a $\kappa$ such that for any global type $p(x)$, the set $\{M \preceq \Ob : |M|\leq\kappa,~p(x)~\text{does not Kim-divide over}~M\}$ is stationary in the set of models of size less than $\kappa$ \cite{Kaplan2019}. \end{itemize} Note that in all three of these, (Kim-)dividing coincides with (Kim-)forking.
+Simplicity, NTP$_2$, and NSOP$_2$ all have characterizations in terms of some kind of local character (which we will state in sub-optimal forms for the sake of exposition): \begin{itemize} \item $T$ is simple if and only if it satisfies \emph{local character}: There is a $\kappa$ such that for every global type $p(x)$, there is an $M$ with $|M|\leq \kappa$ such that $p(x)$ does not divide over $M$. \item $T$ is NTP$_2$ if and only if it satisfies \emph{generic local character}: There is a $\kappa$ such that for every global type $p(x)$ and every $M$ with $|M| \leq \kappa$, there is an $N \succeq M$ with $|N| \leq \kappa$ such that for any $d$, if $d \indi_M N$, then $p \res Nd$ does not divide over $N$ \cite{Chernikov2014}. \item $T$ is NSOP$_1$ if and only if it satisfies \emph{stationary local character}: There is a $\kappa$ such that for any global type $p(x)$, the set

+is stationary in the set of models of size less than $\kappa$ \cite{Kaplan2019}. \end{itemize} Note that in all three of these, (Kim-)dividing coincides with (Kim-)forking.

 Given the existence of these characterizations, when Kruckman visited the logic group at the University of Maryland in 2020, we tried to come up with a reasonable mutual generalization of generic local character and stationary local character.
-The idea being that this would be a nice complimentary approach to trying to mutually generalize NTP$_2$ and NSOP$_1$.
+The idea being that this would be a nice complementary approach to trying to mutually generalize NTP$_2$ and NSOP$_1$.
 We came to the following definition.

 \begin{defn} For any type $p(x)$ and any small $M,N \models T$ with $M \preceq N$, we write $\Xi(p,M,N)$ for the following condition: \begin{itemize} \item[$ $] For any $M$-formula $\varphi(x,y)$ and any $d$ such that $\varphi(x,d) \in p(x)$ and $d \indi_M N$, $\varphi(x,d)$ does not Kim-divide over $N$. \end{itemize} We say that $T$ satisfies \emph{generic stationary local character}\footnote{Perhaps \emph{stationarily generic local character} would be a more correct name, but it doesn't quite roll off the tongue.
-It also doesn't generalize well to the club version discussed in \cref{quest:gclc}.} if for every $\lambda$, there is a $\kappa$ such that for every $\kappa^+$-saturated model $O$, every type $p \in S(O)$, and every $M \preceq O$ with $|M|\leq \lambda$,
+It also doesn't generalize well to the club version discussed in \cref{quest:gclc}.} if for every $\lambda$, there is a $\kappa\geq \lambda$ such that for every $\kappa^+$-saturated model $O$, every type $p \in S(O)$, and every $M \preceq O$ with $|M|\leq \lambda$,

 is stationary in $[O]^\kappa \coloneqq \{X \subseteq O : |X| = \kappa\}$. \end{defn}

 As it turns out, however, generic stationary local character is probably too strong to characterize NBTP in that its failure actually implies ATP.